develop-me/bootcamp--week-07-08--laravel/challenges/01/05-add-column.md

 ## Advanced

-Set your `last updated` field to automatically update when any field of the record is changed.
+1. Set your `last updated` field to automatically update when any field of the record is changed.

+1. Test it works with an `UPDATE` then `SELECT`